pogomapeisenerz1/PokeAlarm/docs/configuration/events/raid-events.rst

 .. note::

   \* Gym Info requires caching.
-See the :doc:`../miscellaneous/object-caching` page for more information.
+See the :ref:`object-caching` page for more information.

 Location